 The Miele CM 6350 automatic espresso machine is significantly cheaper than the Miele CM 7500, which we recently tested.
-The 6350 costs over two thousand dollars, but it can perform as well as its bigger brother.
-You can find the current price here on amazon.com.
+The 6350 costs more than $2,000, but it can perform as well as its pricier bigger brother.
+You can find the current price here on Amazon.com.

-This small automatic espresso machine is also noticeably more compact, but it’s similar to the top models in terms of software and functionality.
-I got a close look at the Miele CM 6350 at the IFA 2016, a huge international trade show for appliances and electronics.
+This small automatic espresso machine is also noticeably compact, but it is similar to the top models in terms of software and functionality.
+I got a close look at the Miele CM 6350 at the 2016 International Franchise Association Convention, a huge international trade show for appliances and electronics.
 Since then, I’ve been using the machine for two weeks in my own kitchen.
-It works really quickly, which could make it an attractive choice for large families or small offices.
+It works very quickly, which could make it an attractive choice for large families or small offices.

-Miele also put a lot of thought into how customers can and should clean the machine.
-I’d say that out of all the super automatic espresso machines I’ve reviewed, this one is the best in terms of cleaning, or at least it’s tied for first place with the Miele CM 7500.
-All the individual pieces are labeled and it’s easy to see which parts can go into the dishwasher.
-Fortunately, that’s most of the parts.
+Miele also put a lot of thought into how customers can – and should – clean the machine.
+I’d say that, out of all the super-automatic espresso machines I’ve reviewed, this one is the best in terms of cleaning – or at least it’s tied for first place with the Miele CM 7500.
+All of its individual pieces are labeled, and it’s easy to see which parts can go into the dishwasher (fortunately, most of the parts).
 The brewing unit is also removable, making it easy to clean thoroughly.
-However, this machine doesn’t give you the option of putting a water filter inside of the water tank.
-That means on the one hand that you’ll have lower recurring costs since you won’t need to buy filters, but on the other hand it means that you’ll need to decalcify the machine somewhat more frequently.
+However, this machine doesn’t give you the option of putting a water filter inside the water tank.
+On the one hand, this means you will have fewer recurring costs, since you won’t need to buy filters.
+On the other hand, it means that you’ll need to decalcify the machine somewhat more frequently.

-The best part about the Miele CM 6350, though, is its excellent build quality and really beautiful design.
-You can order the Miele CM 6350 here on amazon.com.
+The best thing about the Miele CM 6350, though, is its excellent build-quality and really beautiful design.
+You can order the Miele CM 6350 here on Amazon.com.

 Unfortunately, this video is only available in German.